 In general, you should do anywhere from 3-5 sets per workout, depending on the number of repetitions you are doing.

 - The more repetitions you perform on each set, the less sets you need to do.

-- The less repetitions you perform on each set, the more sets you should do.
+- The fewer reps you perform on each set, the more sets you should do.

 Just in case, let’s go over some definitions.

 What Is A Set?

 A set refers to the number of times you perform a specific number of consecutive repetitions.